 In this section we present the full \geneva results obtained by matching the resummed calculation to the fixed order.
 We adopt the same values of SM parameters as in \subsec{resumresults} and set $\Tau_2^\cut=\Tau_3^\cut=1\GeV$.
 We interface to the \pythiaEight generator which showers our events\footnote{The publicly available \pythiaEight.235 version we used has difficulty parsing events read from an LHEF file in which only one particle appears in the initial state -- we therefore add dummy neutrino beams using code provided by S.~Prestel to mimic a collider process.} and use the $e^+e^-$ tune 3, turn off QED effects and prevent the decay of $b$-hadrons.
 We set the strong coupling used by \pythiaEight to $\as=0.118$, although ideally, one should perform a dedicated tune to accommodate for this change.

 With the setup as described, we verified that we obtain the correct NNLO decay rate up to the power corrections shown in \fig{nscum}.
-The results are presented for each channel in \tab{decrates}, where the analytic values have been obtained using the formulae appearing in \app{NNLOdecrates}.
+The partonic results are presented for each channel in \tab{decrates}, where the analytic values have been obtained using the formulae appearing in \app{NNLOdecrates}.

 In general, the \geneva method also guarantees NNLO accuracy for distributions differential in the Born variables of the process (see for example Ref.~\cite{Alioli:2019qzz}).
 In the case of a spin-0 boson decaying into two particles, however, the Born phase space is parameterised by only two angles and is flat in both -- there is therefore no non-trivial shape information which can be compared to a fixed-order calculation.
 We have, however, validated our NLO calculations of $H\rightarrow b\bar{b}g$ and $H\rightarrow ggg$/$H\rightarrow q\bar{q}g$ against \amcatnlo~\cite{Alwall:2014hca} and found perfect agreement.
 We checked that by increasing the $\Tau_2^\cut$ to $\sim5$ GeV we obtain smaller power corrections (see \fig{nscum}) -- however, since this would limit our higher-order resummed predictions for the shape of the spectrum to $\Tau_2> 5 \GeV$, in the following we continue to use $\Tau_2^\cut=1\GeV$ and accordingly reweight our events in order to obtain the correct total decay width.